-In this article, we’re going to compare smokers vs grills, with a view to helping you decide which between them you really want, to match your outdoor cooking needs and expectations.
+In this article, we’re going to compare smokers vs grills, with a view to helping you decide which between them you really want, to match your outdoor cooking needs.

 There’s a classic oldie that goes, “Did you ever have to make up your mind?
 And pick up on one and let the other one ride?”

 The song was about deciding between two lovely girls.
 Still, the sentiment applies any time you can’t choose between two things you really want.
 Or, at least, you think you want them.